 Free Miniture Greenhouses!

 The best is last.
 Protect your precious tomatoes, squash, and cantaloupe for pennies.
 Stack your tires but do not fill completely with soil the top one thus leaving at least 4 inches from the top.
 After planting cover the tire at night with plastic or plywood or glass to keep heat in. on cloudy days cover with glass or poly.
 I nail our woven poly onto a frame.
 Our poly helps prevent leaf burning and is safer than glass.
 Black tires are ideal as the black absorbs the heat and the 200 pounds or so of soil in a truck tire holds a lot of heat at night.
 Sure beats building cold frames all winter!
 And they never rot!
 I scatter individually tires around the property to start my squash and other vine crops.
 Then after the great start under the poly they spread out like a giant octopus from under the mother tire.
 Manure in the tire gives extra growth.
 CAUTION: Never ever leave a piece of poly or glass completely covering the tire on a windless, cloudless, sunny day, even if it's cold outside.
 The temperatures can reach over 120 degrees F. in minutes.
 Push back the poly or glass a bit for circulation.
-If you decide to sleep in a while the morning sun shines, you'd better cover with a piece of plywood rather than glass.
 A tire greenhouse is very, very efficient.

 After phoning some government agencies, I can find no evidence that unburned tires pollute or are hazardous to the soil.
 Most say it is the fact that tires are so chemically stable (unless burned) that makes them a problem at dumps.
 By recycling I help our environment.
 You can check it yourself before deciding.
 I eagerly solicit any articles or evidence relating to this topic.